shred/kaminari/README.md

 - `energy`: General energy of detected lightnings, with no physical unit.
 May also contain values caused by disturbers.
 - `noiseFloorLevel`: Current noise floor level, in µVrms.
 Kaminari raises or lowers the level automatically, depending on the level of environment radio noises.
 - `disturberDetectedAge`: Age of the latest detected disturber event, in seconds.
+- `disturbersPerMinute`: Number of detected disturbers per minute.
+The value should be as low as possible for best results.
+Higher values mean that the detector is receiving a lot of disturbing radio noises.

 ### `/settings`